Jaguar E-Type: Lightweight E-Type (1963–1964, 2014–present)

 "4 WPD" was the first Lightweight roadster, chassis S850006.
 Here seen with hardtop at Goodwood in 2021.

 Twelve lightweight cars plus two spare bodies were made by Jaguar.
 In some ways, this was an evolution of the low drag coupé.
 It made extensive use of aluminium alloy metal, in the body panels and other components.
 However, with at least one exception, it remained an open-top car in the spirit of the D-Type to which this car is a more direct successor than the production E-Type which is more of a GT than a sports car.
-The cars used an aluminium block tuned version of the production 3.8-litre Jaguar engine with 300 bhp output rather than the 265 bhp produced by the "ordinary" version.
+The cars used an aluminium block tuned version of the production 3.8-litre Jaguar engine with 300 bhp output rather than the 265 bhp produced by the road-going version.
 Factory-built lightweights were homologated by Jaguar with three 45DCOE Weber carburettors in addition to a Lucas mechanical fuel injection system.
 Early cars were fitted with a close-ratio version of the four speed E-Type gearbox, with some later cars being fitted with a ZF five speed gearbox.

 The cars were entered in various races but, unlike the C-Type and D-Type racing cars, they did not win at Le Mans or Sebring but were reasonably successful in private hands and in smaller races.

 One lightweight was modified by Jaguar competition department into a low drag coupé (the Lindner/Nöcker car).